corrode/corrode.github.io/content/blog/lifetimes/index.md

 thought they were the key to understanding Rust and that I need to master them to write idiomatic code.
 But it turns out you don't need to worry about lifetimes most of the time.
-The compiler does a great job of inferring lifetimes for you, and you should only add them when you have a good reason to do so.
+The compiler does a great job of inferring lifetimes for you, and you should only add them when you have a good reason to do so, i.e. when the compiler tells you to, when optimizing for performance, or when you want to explicitly describe the relationships in your code to humans.